Maryam al-Khawaja: Threats and harassment

 Al-Khawaja has faced internet harassment from regime supporters.
 She did not attend an IFEX in Lebanon in early June after receiving death threats.
 Immediately after her speech to the Oslo Freedom Forum (streamed live online) a Twitter campaign began, accusing her of spreading false news, being a radical and working for the Iranian government.
 Many messages accusing Al-Khawaja of being a "traitor" for Bahrain were sent to the email account of Oslo Freedom Forum.
 Much of the tweeting, blogging and online harassment has originated in the U.S., inside the Geo-Political Solutions division of Qorvis Communications.
 The campaign has also included apparently organized heckling.

 According to FIDH, in early May 2011, an anonymous smear campaign was launched against Nabeel Rajab and Al-Khawaja "with the active support of the Bahraini authorities."

-On August 30, 2014, while traveling to visit her father in Manama, Al-Khawaja was arrested and charged with assaulting a police officer.
-She was released on bail and left Bahrain on October 2, 2014, boycotting her trial.
+On 30 August 2014, while traveling to visit her father in Manama, Al-Khawaja was arrested and charged with assaulting a police officer.
+She was released on bail and left Bahrain on 2 October 2014, boycotting her trial.
 In December, she was sentenced in absentia to one year in prison.
 Bahrain maintains that al-Khawaja's arrest is valid.
 She currently has an outstanding arrest warrant, and has four pending cases, one of which is filed under the Terrorism Law and could carry a life sentence or the death penalty.

+Awards

+In November 2023, Al-Khawaja was named to the BBC's 100 Women list.